Bette Kane

 Mary Elizabeth Kane, better known as Bette Kane, is a superheroine appearing in American comic books published by DC Comics.
 The character first appeared in the 1960s as "Betty Kane", the Bat-Girl.
-Her name was later modified to "Bette Kane", and she assumed the role of Flamebird.
+Her name was later modified to "Bette Kane", and she assumes the role of Flamebird.

+In television, she is voiced by Alyson Stoner in the animated series Young Justice and portrayed by Nicole Kang in the live-action series Batwoman.

 Fictional character biography

 Pre-Crisis

 Betty Kane as Bat-Girl; art by Sheldon Moldoff.

 The original Bat-Girl first appeared in Batman #139 (April 1961) as Betty Kane, the niece of Kathy Kane, also known as Batwoman.
 After discovering her aunt's dual identity, Betty convinced Batwoman to train her as her sidekick.

 Batwoman and Bat-Girl were created to be romantic interests for Batman and Robin, respectively, as well as crime-fighting associates.
 Bat-Girl appeared seven times between 1961 and 1964, but stopped appearing in 1964 along with Batwoman, Ace the Bat-Hound, Bat-Mite, and Vicki Vale when editor Julius Schwartz decided she and other characters did not fit the new direction he intended to take the series.
 It has been suggested by scholars that the characters of Batwoman (in 1956) and Bat-Girl (in 1961) were introduced in part to refute allegations of homosexuality in Batman comics; specifically, the enduring claim that Batman and Robin were homosexuals.

 Later in 1977 Batwoman and Bat-Girl were revived and were regarded to have been inactive for several years.
 Bat-Girl became a member of the Teen Titans West in Teen Titans #50 (October 1977).
 However, the original Teen Titans series was cancelled with issue #53 (February 1978) and the Teen Titans, including Teen Titans West, were disbanded.
 After this, Bat-Girl only appeared two more times during this era; a guest appearance in Batman Family #16 (March 1978), and as one of the attendees at Donna Troy and Terry Long's wedding in Tales of the Teen Titans #50 (February 1985).